sudar/vim-arduino-snippets/README.md

 Contribution
 -------------

 If you would like to contribute to this project, then just fork it in github and send a pull request.
+If you are not familiar with git or github, then you can use this guide to [understand how to fork and send pull request](http://sudarmuthu.com/blog/contributing-to-project-hosted-in-github).

 License
 -------------